 1. Review historical campaign budget.

-All signs point to 2021 being just as unanticipated a shopping season as 2020.
-But you can (and should!) still prepare by looking at historic performance, especially your ad spend.
+However, you can (and should!) still prepare by looking at historic performance, especially your ad spend.

-For a more comprehensive understanding of your optimal budget, we recommend looking at your holiday spend from 2018-2020.
+For a more comprehensive understanding of your optimal budget, we recommend looking at your holiday spend from 2018–2023.
 Review how much your campaigns spent and how they performed — and remember that eCommerce (especially mobile eCommerce) will continue to grow into a larger share of the holiday shopping market.

 Start by looking at last year’s search impression shares, both around Black Friday and Cyber Monday and throughout the rest of the holiday season.
 Did your competitors outbid you last year?
 Did you have high ROAS campaigns that had low search impression share?
-Either is a sign that you probably left money on the table.

 3. Break top performers into their own campaigns.

-When traffic is heavy, you don’t want your top performers to be restricted by budget.
-If they’re not already, consider breaking them out into their own ad campaigns to maximize their reach this holiday season.
+If they’re not already, consider breaking your existing campaigns into smaller ad groups to maximize their reach this holiday season.
 By separating your top performers into unique campaigns, you get more control over specific budgets, meaning you can easily adjust your spend for the best return possible.

 4. Get aggressive with your bids.